rkapl123/CmdLogAddin/docs/README.md

     Next
 </pre>

 to get the specially flagged (/e) excel arguments.
+Both `getCmdlineArgs` and `getExcelPassedArgs` have an optional debugInfo Parameter that can be set to True to allow for additional logging of the CmdLine Arguments and the parsed excel arguments to the event log (source is .NET Runtime).

+The Workbook.Open of the Workbook's VBA is called BEFORE the procedures defined in `start` or `startExt` have been executed, this is by Excel's design.

 ## Logging